zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 ### Configuring security to allow Zowe API Gateway to generate PassTickets for an API service

-Consult with your security administrator to issue security commands to allow the Zowe started task user ID to generate PassTickets for the API service.
+As a security administrator, you can issue security commands to allow the Zowe started task user ID to generate PassTickets for the API service.

-Use the following variables to generate PassTickets for the API service to enable the Zowe started task user ID:
+Specify the following variables when generating PassTickets for the API service to enable the Zowe started task user ID:

 - **`<applid>`**
 The APPLID value used by the API service for PassTicket support (e.g. `OMVSAPPL`)